materreni/autoportrait/README.md

 	$ cd autoportrait

-To install the required dependencies type:
+And install the required dependencies:

 	$ npm install

 ## Usage
-To run **Autoportrait** go to the in the project directory and type:
+To run **Autoportrait** go to the project directory and type:

 	$ npm start